DMT (AKA the “spirit molecule”) is best known for its ability to induce dreamlike states of consciousness.

 Pure crystalline DMT can be smoked in a pipe or bong relatively easily.
 This method produces virtually immediate effects lasting around 15 minutes.
 Smoking DMT is very harsh on the lungs and tastes a lot like burning plastic.

-Using DMT in the form of a vape pen is a huge improvement to smoking it.
+DMT vape pens were a huge improvement to smoking it.
 This form of using DMT is much more gentle on the throat and lungs.
 The problem is that these devices are completely illegal, so the only place to get them is through black market sources.
 This isn’t recommended because you have no way of knowing what’s actually inside the device.
 The only way to be certain your pen contains pure DMT (along with the vape oil base, of course) is to make it yourself.

 It’s actually pretty easy to make your own DMT vape pens, so if this is a method you’d like to explore, check out some of the available recipes online.